YOGA POSTURES

 WHAT IS HATHA YOGA

 While Hatha yoga combines physical postures, it upholds the importance of moral attitudes, too.
-It is a holistic approach to reducing mental stress and increases the overall well-being of the human body and mind.
-In short, it tries making our body a temple for living the sacred soul.
+It is a holistic approach to reducing mental stress and increasing the overall well-being of the human body and mind.
+In short, it tries to make our body a temple for living the sacred soul.
 Awakening of Kundalini and making each of its chakras activated is part of hatha yoga.

 The objective of Hatha Yoga is to maintain a fine balance between the body and the mind.
 This task is done by giving specific postures known as Yoga Asana or Yoga poses.
-This system of yoga is believed to be devised in India before the fifteenth century.
-The other yoga systems known as Ashtanga yoga, Kundalini yoga and power yoga are based on the basic concepts of Hatha Yoga.
-All the systems of yoga have one line agenda: they try to pacify the mind by keeping the flow of physical energy regularized state.
-Followings are some of the yoga poses devised under Hatha Yoga system.
+This system of yoga is believed to have been devised in India before the fifteenth century.
+The other yoga systems, known as Ashtanga yoga, Kundalini yoga and power yoga, are based on the basic concepts of Hatha Yoga.
+All the systems of yoga have one line agenda: they try to pacify the mind by keeping the flow of physical energy in a regular state.
+The following are some of the yoga poses devised under the Hatha Yoga system.

 INVERTED HATHA YOGA POSES

 Raja Sarvangasana (Shoulder Stand): This is the much-practised posture of Hatha Yoga.
-As it helps to create an increased flow of blood into the brain, it is much useful for increasing the power of remembering, too.
-For the beginners, this pose might be a little bit difficult.
-But you would like to do it, as you can do other difficult posture likeHalasana, the Plow Posture' from the shoulder Stand pose.
-The beginners should not remain for more time in this pose, as it may cause neck problem for them.
+As it helps to create an increased flow of blood into the brain, it is very useful for increasing the power of remembering, too.
+For beginners, this pose might be a little bit difficult.
+But you would like to do it, as you can do other difficult postures likeHalasana, the Plough Posture' from the shoulder stand pose.
+The beginners should not remain for more time in this pose, as it may cause neck problems for them.

 BACK-BEND HATHA YOGA POSES

-Scorpion pose involves the strength of almost all the muscles of your body; thus if you practice it regularly you would find yourself more energetic.
+Scorpion pose involves the strength of almost all the muscles of your body; thus, if you practice it regularly, you will find yourself more energetic.
 This posture is called the Ardha-Vrischikasana, meaning Half Scorpion pose.
 In the beginning, the practitioner of this pose would face some difficulty in doing this asana.
 But it would not take more than a week to know it completely.

-If one practices these poses regularly, he or she would feel less stressed and full of energy during the day.
-In addition to toning the internal organs of our body, these postures help in curing the ailments like hypertension and arthritis.
+If one practices these poses regularly, he or she will feel less stressed and full of energy during the day.
+In addition to toning the internal organs of our body, these postures help in curing ailments like hypertension and arthritis.
 It could help in keeping diabetes in control, too.
-However, the proportion of the benefit arrived might be different from individual to individual depending upon the age and general health of the person.
+However, the proportion of the benefit received might be different from individual to individual, depending on the age and general health of the person.

 BENEFITS OF YOGA POSTURES

-• Regular doing of Yoga Poses keeps our life-energy flowing.
+• Regularly doing Yoga Poses keeps our life energy flowing.

 • Yoga is a healing system of theory and practice.